SWi1/FooDB_polyphenol_analysis/README.md

 Scripts in each set are intended to be run sequentially.

 1)  **Ingredientize**.
 Adapted to R from Python Scripts created by Jules Larke.
-This script takes ASA24 Recall Data and iteratively breaks down mixed foods into their underlying ingredients.
+This script takes ASA24 Recall Data and iteratively breaks down mixed foods into their underlying ingredients by mapping to 2017-2018 FNDDS food data.
     -   01_ingredientize_unmatchedfoods_asa24_fndds.Rmd.
     -   02_ingredientize_mixedfoods.Rmd
     -   03_ingredientize_code_remap.Rmd
     -   04_ingredientize_merge.Rmd

 2)  **Mapping**.
 FooDB to ASA Ingredient Descriptions - This script utilizes natural language processing to match ingredient descriptions in ASA24 data to their equivalent food description in FooDB.
+We recommend manual inspection for quality assurance throughout the mapping process and particularly for unexpected findings when using FooDB for estimation of polyphenol intake.

     -   01_FooDB_FooDBCleaning.ipynb
     -   02_FooDB_TextProcessing.ipynb
     -   03_FooDB_ManualMatch100.Rmd